-Jewish Genetic Disease Screening
+Jewish Genetic Disease Testing

 At the Jewish Genetic Disease Screening Program at Boston Medical Center, preconception screening and genetic counseling are offered to those at increased risk for passing certain genetic disorders onto their children.

 Services begin with a personalized risk assessment followed by counseling and screening for a minimum of 19 genetic diseases commonly carried by people of Jewish descent.
 The team remains up-to-date on the field of Jewish genetic screening in order to ensure patients are receiving testing for a thorough panel of diseases, as well as Tay-Sachs enzyme testing for the maximum sensitivity.
 If test results indicate that one or both partners carry a hereditary disease, education and support needed to make informed reproductive decisions will be provided.

 - Discussion of reproductive options for carrier couples

 Is Genetic Testing Covered By Insurance?

 Genetic screening is very important, but can be expensive.
 Fortunately, Massachusetts commercial insurance companies often cover Jewish genetic screening.
 They even cover for those who are not yet pregnant.
 It is recommended that screening be sent to a laboratory that communicates coverage prior to the testing process, or has an out of pocket maximum.
 Most people will pay nothing or very little.
 Some people may have to pay for a portion of the test (if there is a deductible or co-insurance).
 Testing costs used to run in the thousands, but newer technology has lowered the costs to $500-1500 at some labs.
 If insurance does not cover the testing, there are options between $350 and $595 dollars.
 Those with public health insurance OR QUESTIONS REGARDING JEWISH GENETIC SCREENING should contact DR HOFFMAN at 617.414.3685 for current information.